Sugar Flat Monday After a Wild Week Previous

 Analysts at Societe Generale noted in their latest Commodity Compass report that sugar is oversold and "vulnerable to short covering."

 UNICA, Brazil's cane sugar association, is expected to release its latest crushing activity report early this week.
-Traders are closely monitoring whether the sugar millers in central-south region would direct more cane crushing toward ethanol over sugar, as the ethanol premium has increased over sugar.
+Traders are closely monitoring whether the sugar millers in central-south region would direct more cane crushing toward ethanol over sugar, as the ethanol premium has increased over sugar in recent weeks.

 Continue Reading Below